|

 How To Prepare For A Chemical Peel

-Most people know that aftercare is a crucial step following a chemical peel.
+Most people know that aftercare is crucial after a chemical peel.
 However, your skin preparation before a chemical peel is also essential.

-In most cases, your dermatologist or licensed skin specialist will advise the proper routine to perform before a chemical peel.
+In most cases, your dermatologist or licensed skin specialist will advise you on the proper routine to follow before a chemical peel.

 According to Healthline, “your doctor may recommend that you take an antiviral medication, use a retinoid cream, stop using depilatory hair removal products, and facial scrubs a week before the peel.”

-Of course, these are just general guidelines, but your dermatologist will curate the correct steps for you and your chemical peel journey.
+Of course, these are just general guidelines, but your dermatologist will tailor the steps for your chemical peel journey.

 Aftercare